ammarlakis/ammarlakis.com/src/articles/terraform-github-platform.md

 ## Benefits and Limitations

-The model is intuitive, integrates smoothly with Git, and avoids Terraform’s complexity for developers.
+The model is intuitive, integrates smoothly with Git, and avoids Terraform's complexity for developers.
 However, it's worth noting that while fast enough for most use cases, this approach isn't the fastest solution out there, and it can become complex if overloaded with features.
 This solution is ideal for teams seeking a fast, bootstrap platform without the need to build custom tooling from scratch.

 ## Conclusion: Enabling Self-Service Infrastructure for Modern Development